omnifed/cerberus/packages/panda-preset/README.md

 # Panda Preset

-This is the Cerberus Design System [Panda-CSS](https://panda-css.com/) preset for the Digital University design system.
+This is the official [Panda-CSS](https://panda-css.com/) preset for the Cerberus design system.

 ## Installation